rayk47/covid-vaccine-spotter-notifications/README.md

 # COVID-VACCINE-SPOTTER-NOTIFICATIONS

-COVID-VACCINE-SPOTTER-NOTIFICATIONS is a quick library that you can run locally to get email notifications whenever covid vaccine appointments are available in your area.
+COVID-VACCINE-SPOTTER-NOTIFICATIONS is a quick project that you can run locally to get email notifications whenever covid vaccine appointments are available in your area.

 ## Installation